-Tuition at Host University
+Tuition at the Host University

 Upon the successful completion of an ISA program, the student's host university will issue an official transcript that lists all coursework.
-ISA will send this transcript to the appropriate office at the student's home university.
+ISA's Department of Academic Records will promptly process and send this transcript to the appropriate office at the student's home university and the student's home address.
 Additionally, ISA will provide a cover letter explaining the host university's grading system and a translation of the transcript, as necessary.

 Full-Time Resident Staff

 ISA's full-time resident staff assists students with all aspects of their experience abroad.
 The resident staff provides support during official course registration and arranges the Bridging Cultures Program orientation, excursions, weekly meetings, cultural activities and much more.
 Staff members are trained to ensure the well-being of each program participant and are dedicated to facilitating a positive and meaningful study abroad experience.